varya/food-delivery-packaging/concepts/food-delivery-5.0.md

 What if this were simplified for the customers in a way that they didn’t have to ever worry about ordering for packaging supplies?

-> What if they simply paid one easy subscription fee?
+> What if customers simply paid an easy, recurring, subscription fee?

 #### What if delivery food and packaging had to be designed for an experience?